DangerousSpaceSquad/artshop/README.md

     * Click "Create new branch..."
     * Name the branch after the feature you want to add, e.g. `ImageCarousel`.
 2. Make any changes you'd like.
 Remember that we follow test driven development, so design your tests *before* your code if at all possible.
-    * Check the `/documentation/` directory for any relevant documentation
+    * Check the `/documentation/` directory for any relevant documentation.
 3. Run the tests and ensure your code passes. **TODO: Once CI is finished, add test command here**
 4. Push your changes.
     * In VSCode, go to the Source Control tab by clicking the branching symbol on the left pane.